 What if I have a complaint or any concerns?

-The ethical aspects of this study have been approved by the Human Research Ethics Committee (HREC) of The University of Sydney [INSERT HREC Approval No. once obtained] according to the National Statement on Ethical Conduct in Human Research (2007).
+The ethical aspects of this study have been approved by the Human Research Ethics Committee (HREC) of The University of Sydney [2023/276] according to the National Statement on Ethical Conduct in Human Research (2007).

 If you are concerned about the way this study is being conducted or you wish to make a complaint to someone independent from the study, please contact the University: